Mandatory Waste Source Separation and Waste Hauler Licensing Bylaws

 Expecting the RDN to approach anything close to 90% diversion from landfills and incineration by means of these bylaws is fool-hearty.
 The definition of "recycling" will not encourage new facilities to be developed.
 No facilities exist to separate single-bin materials (which is nearly impossible to do).
 Bin and hauler inspections are not mandatory, as they need to be in order to obtain compliance.
 The RDN has done nothing to inspire companies to develop products using reclaimed materials and these bylaws will not encourage such.
 The City of Vancouver attempted to accomplish a similar plan, and failed.
 If the RDN wants to increase the recycling rate it needs to start by establishing, through a study, what its current rate is (which, unlike other regional districts, has not been correctly done for about a decade), work toward the creation of facilities that will accept commercial recycling materials (which was lost when the Nanaimo Recycling Exchange closed its doors) using the funds currently available for zero waste, and mandate that all multi-residential properties have three or more bins (the more, the better, as source-separation is superior) and waste haulers be required to recycle those materials (not burn or bury them as they mostly are today).
 Also the RDN should seriously consider developing its own zero waste facility, as all the other regional districts on Vancouver Island (and Vancouver) are currently doing.
 The for-profit haulers care far more about their profit-margins than they do reaching zero waste.
 These bylaws will not help us get there as they are basically pipe-dreams.

-Ian Gartshore over 2 years ago
+Ian Gartshore about 3 years ago

 Thank you for bringing awareness to this, I've been trying to figure out this exact issue and am so glad it's being addressed.
 I currently am in a townhouse complex and was very confused hearing there's no recycling other than paper, and I've spoken to other tenants who feel the same.
 It's unfortunate to see all the waste that could have been recycled and repurposed.
 Property management hasn't responded to emails unfortunately, so it would be a truly beneficial move for I'm certain many individuals who are also frustrated they don't have the access to the tools to help preserve the wellbeing of our earth, and realistically our future and future generations to come.
 It's important to use laws to help ensure that systemically we are doing everything we can to make environmental stewardship easy and accessible for the individual, as well as send a message that encourages people to see the priority and real value in this practice and want to partake.
 Thanks for listening

-ks1996 over 2 years ago
+ks1996 over 3 years ago

 Source separation for commercial multi family and institutional is long overdue…and waste haulers should be managed.
 That said, no steps should discourage hauling to approved sites…clean up of backroad dumping continues to be a problem.

-Bridge over 2 years ago
+Bridge over 3 years ago